SamGowland/Gowla-Macro-Boards/README.md

 ## RGB Version in the works

-Work has been started desiging an rgb versions of PCBs.
+Work has been started desiging RGB versions of PCBs.
 One with a focus to make some RGB lighting as easy as possible (eRGB) and another being no compromise.
 An intergrated 32U4 is also being considered but may not be cost effective.

 <p align="center">
   <img src="/Images/RGB2.jpg" height="200">